JessicaP1998/OGPC2016/design_doc.md

 The Controller
 The controller will be a simple design with a directional pad on the left hand side.
 In the bottom center of the controller there will be the menu button.
 On the right side of the controller there will be a select button and a switch character button.
 They will be positioned diagonally from each other, but close to the center.
 A class will be used to enable communication to the game itself.

-We also plan on working on the Abstract Algebra app but we are not sure what is going to be happening with that yet.
+We also plan on working on the Abstract Algebra app but we are not sure what is going to be happening with that.

 9/11/15 Supplies needed for the controller:
 -          1 flora board